jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 # Security Considerations

-[BINDEL] provides a proof that the concatenation approach in {{injection}} is secure as long as either the concatenated secret is secure or the existing (legacy) KDF input is secure.
+[BINDEL] provides a proof that the concatenation approach in {{injection}} is secure as long as either the concatenated secret is secure or the existing KDF input is secure.

 [[OPEN ISSUE: Is this guarantee sufficient?
 Do we also need to guarantee that a malicious prefix can't weaken the resulting PRF output?]]